When you’re unsure and asking, “What should I do?”

 Julia

-PS– If you’re a helper or healer longing to feel yourself again, consider joining us in the Release & Empower online community for regular mental, emotional, and physical release.
+PS– If you’re a helper or healer longing to feel yourself again, consider joining us in the Release & Empower online program for regular mental, emotional, and physical release.
 It’s self-care accountability and spiritual renewal in good company.
 As of the time of this writing, I also have two openings for individual holistic psychotherapy.
-And all are welcome to check out this new pandemic support book: When You’re Having A Hard Time: The Little Book That Listens.
+And all are welcome to check out this new home practice support book: When You’re Having A Hard Time: The Little Book That Listens

 PPS– Sending some extra love to all those who are grieving the loss of a loved one this year.
 Big big hugs to you.